 Did you notice all that colored tape that the athletes are wearing these days?
 Are you wondering what all that fancy colored tape is?
-It is a product called Kinesio Tape and it is not just for high level athletes.
-Let’s take a quick look at how it came to be, what it is used for, and how it works.
+It’s a product called Kinesio Tape and it’s not just for high level athletes.
+So, let’s take a quick look at how it came to be, what you can use it for, and how it works.
 Maybe Kinesio Tape is something that can benefit you.

-How it came to be.
 A brief history about the development and design of Kinesio Tape is in order.
-Dissatisfied with existing tapes, chiropractor Dr. Kenzo Kase invented Kinesio Tex Tape and the Kinesio Taping method in Japan in 1979 (it came to the U.S. in the mid-90’s) to offer his patients a ‘prescription’ that was effective between office visits.
-Dr. Kase spent countless hours experimenting to design a tape and adhesive that had a thickness and weight similar to skin.
+Dissatisfied with existing tapes, chiropractor Dr. Kenzo Kase invented Kinesio Tex Tape and the Kinesio Taping method in Japan in 1979 (it came to the U.S. in the mid-90’s).
+In short, he wanted to offer his patients a ‘prescription’ that was effective between office visits.
+So, Dr. Kase spent countless hours experimenting to design a tape and adhesive that had a thickness and weight similar to skin.
 The tape he designed is 100% cotton and is stretchable up to about 100% of its original length.
-The adhesive used is 100% medical grade, acrylic, contains no medicine, is heat activated, has a wavelike pattern that mimics a fingerprint and allows the skin to breath.
+Additionally, the adhesive used is 100% medical grade, acrylic, contains no medicine, and is heat activated.
+Also, it has a wavelike pattern that mimics a fingerprint and allows the skin to breathe.

-What it is used for.
 The list of conditions for which Kinesio Tape is used is very extensive.
-Here at Therapeutic Associates Physical Therapy at The Athletic Club of Bend we have used Kinesio Tape for treatment of:
+Here at Therapeutic Associates Physical Therapy at The Athletic Club of Bend, we have used Kinesio Tape for treatment of:

 - Golfer’s elbow

 - Patellofemoral pain syndrome